Shuttle-SE/Shuttle-SE.github.io/README.md

 ## Welcome to Shuttle SE

-We are a POS/POW staking cryptocurrency.
+We are a POS staking cryptocurrency.

 You may join our Discord group by following this link: <a href="https://discord.gg/YdM43sp">